nszenoti/flutter_parsed_text_field/README.md

 - `suggestionLimit` – number of suggestions to return
 - `suggestionPosition` – should the suggestion list appear above or below the text field
 - `matchers` - a list of `Matcher` which defines the triggers and suggestions
+- `queryMaxChars` - number of max characters allowed in detected query
+- `overlayHeight` - max height of an suggestion overlay box
+- `overlayWidth` - max-width of an suggestion overlay box

 Callbacks:

 - `suggestionMatches` – returns a list of the suggestions that are matched
+- `onQueryDetected` - returns the query token detected (i.e after trigger character)

 ### `Matcher`